Deploying a Server for Bioinformatics Research

 Refer to this website for how to run JupyterHub as a system service.

 Refer to this website for how to start the service on boot.
+The key command is

 Add/delete an environment as a kernel